Acid-Fast Bacillus (AFB) Testing

 Can I have a tuberculosis (TB) infection and not be sick?

 Yes.
 There are many people in the United States and worldwide who have a latent form of TB infection.
 They have been exposed to the bacteria, but their body's immune system has confined it to a localized area in their lungs, in an inactive form.
 People with latent TB infections are not sick and they are not infectious, but the bacteria are still there and still alive.
-If those with latent infections are tested, most would have a positive TB skin test.
+If those with latent infections are tested, most would have a positive TB skin test or IGRA test.
 The majority of people with latent TB infection, about 90%, will never progress to active tuberculosis disease.

 Those who do have active TB may not feel ill at first.
 Early symptoms may be subtle and, if the TB is extrapulmonary (outside of the lungs in organs such as the kidney and bone), the tuberculosis may be fairly advanced by the time it causes noticeable symptoms.